DudeCmonMan/fscache/README.md

 ```

 That's it.
 The cache is active and Plex doesn't need any changes.
 Stop it with `Ctrl+C` — the mount detaches cleanly.
+You can use argument --tui to run it with a GUI that shows you status and cache.

 ---